MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Planner/New-MgPlannerRoster.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[SharedWith <IMicrosoftGraphPlannerUserIds>]`: plannerUserIds
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Owner <String>]`: ID of the Group that owns the plan.
 A valid group must exist before this field can be set.
-After it is set, this property can't be updated.
+After it is set, this property can’t be updated.
   - `[Tasks <IMicrosoftGraphPlannerTask1[]>]`: Collection of tasks in the plan.
+Read-only.
+Nullable.
+  - `[Title <String>]`: Required.
+Title of the plan.

+## RELATED LINKS

+Collection of tasks in the plan.
 Read-only.
 Nullable.
   - `[Title <String>]`: Required.
 Title of the plan.

 ## RELATED LINKS